kenjennings/HelloWhirled/README.md

 The excitement is overwhelming.

 ATARI_ATASM_CIO_PUTBYTES -- 6502 Assembly for atasm.
-Uses the OS Central I/O to write the string to the screen (E: device.)
+Uses the official, legally sanctioned I/O method.
+It uses the OS Central I/O to write the string to the screen (E: device.)

+ATARI_ATASM_CIO_PUTCHEAT -- 6502 Assembly for atasm.
+Uses the OS Central I/O to write the characters to the screen (E: device.)
+It does this using the PUT CHAR vector provided in the IOCB channel.
+The cuts down the amount of IOCB setup the code does, but changes the model to a less efficient iteration printing individual characters.

 ATARI_ATASM_DIRECTWRITE -- 6502 Assembly for atasm.
 Uses (abuses) the OS Page 0 Pointer to the screen to write directly into screen memory.